makinacorpus/Leaflet.PolylineHandles/README.md

 Ideas
 -----

-* Make marker snapping / attaching optional
+* Make marker snapping / attaching optional (or split into 2 handlers)
+* Click on marker should attach
 * Control hovering and snapping distances from options